thoth-tech/documentation/docs/OnTrack/Task Submission & Redesign/Project-On-Boarding.md

 The purpose of this document is to position you, the potential contributor, such that you can contribute to the project.
-It is assumed that you have already begun, if not finished, the on-boarding process for the Thoth Tech company, and the OnTrack product.
+It is assumed that you have already begun, if not finished, the on-boarding process for the Thoth Tech company.

 ## Trello